django/channels_redis/README.rst

 The "shard1", "shard2", etc entries correspond to the name of the service configured in  your redis `sentinel.conf` file.
 For example, if your `sentinel.conf` says ``sentinel monitor local 127.0.0.1 6379 1`` then you would want to include "local" as a service in the `RedisSentinelChannelLayer` configuration.

+You may also pass a ``sentinel_refresh_interval`` value in the ``CONFIG``, which will enable caching of the Sentinel results for the specified number of seconds.
+This is recommended to reduce the need to query Sentinel every time; even a low value of 5 seconds will significantly reduce overhead.

 Dependencies
 ------------